Skip to the content.

 hengshuai yao

 Hi, my name is Hengshuai Yao.
-I like to be called MotorPoet.
+I like to work with full passion, but remind myself to relax.

 My research inspired Gradient TD (Sutton et. al., 2008), GTD2 and TDC (Sutton et. al., 2009).
 GTD and GTD2/TDC were widely acknowledged to start an important class of off-policy learning algorithms.